This website is intended for use by US residents only.

 I remember everything about my infusion day, everything that happened that day.

 It took a few hours.
-They monitored me throughout and continued to check in on me afterwards.
+They monitored me throughout and continued to check on me afterwards.

 [ON SCREEN TEXT]